 Applicability.
-All subdivisions shall provide appropriate measures to prevent stormwater runoff from adversely impacting nearby properties, public infrastructure, or downstream water bodies.
-Any subdivision which will increase the amount of impervious surface on a may be required to first receive a State Stormwater Management permit as part of a final subdivision application, except that:
+All subdivisions shall provide appropriate measures to prevent stormwater runoff from new impervious surfaces, totaling over 0.25 acres, that may adversely impact nearby properties, public infrastructure, or downstream water bodies.
+Any subdivision which will increase the amount of impervious surface may be required to first receive a State Stormwater Management permit as part of a final subdivision application.
+Subdivisions that require and are issued a State stormwater discharge permit are exempted from the provisions of this section.

-Subdivisions that require a State stormwater discharge permit are exempted from the provisions of this section.
-Applicants are encouraged to incorporate Low Impact Development techniques and practices into the stormwater management system and/or to utilize the Voluntary Stormwater Management Credits provided for in the most recent version of the Vermont Stormwater Management Manual.
-Any zoning permit or approval will be conditional upon the applicant submitting a copy of the State permit to the Administrative Officer prior to the start of construction.
+Subdivision applicants are encouraged to incorporate Low Impact Development techniques and practices into the stormwater management system and/or to utilize the Voluntary Stormwater Management Credits provided for in the most recent version of the Vermont Stormwater Management Manual.

+Any zoning permit or approval will be conditional upon the applicant submitting a copy of the State Stormwater permit to the Administrative Officer prior to the start of construction.

-- a.
-Subdivisions creating less impervious surface than set by the State for a state permit, but have met the criteria for an "Environmentally Sensitive Rural Development," as defined in the Vermont Stormwater Management Manual, shall be considered to have met the requirements of this Section.
-These criteria include: - i.
+Subdivisions creating less impervious surface than set by the State for a state permit, but more than 0.25 acres, and have met the criteria for an "Environmentally Sensitive Rural Development," as defined in the Vermont Stormwater Management Manual, shall be considered to have met the requirements of this Section.
+The minimum criteria for this Section are:

+- i.
 The overall density is a maximum of 1 unit per 2 acres as an average over the total subdivision; - ii.
 The total impervious cover of the subdivision is less than eight (8) percent; - iii.
 A minimum of twenty-five percent (25%) of the project is protected in natural conservation areas; - iv.
 Rooftop runoff is disconnected from impervious surfaces such as driveways in accordance with the criteria outlined in the Vermont Stormwater Management Manual; - v.
 Grass channels designed in accordance with the Vermont Stormwater Management Manual are used to convey runoff, versus curb and gutter for roads and/or driveways; and - vi.
 Vegetated stream buffers Stream buffers are incorporated into the site design on both perennial and intermittent streams.
 Such stream buffers shall conform to these regulations, as well as the standards of the Vermont Stormwater Management Manual.